appuio/website/content/blog/2022-10-19-openshift-als-kubernetes-distribution/index.en.md

 As you can see, with Red Hat OpenShift you have a full-featured Kubernetes distribution at your fingertips.
 If you have further questions about OpenShift or our Cyberweek offer, [contact](mailto:hello@appuio.ch) us freely!

-Click here for the current Cyber Week offer:
+Click here for the current Cyber Week offer: [container-cyberweek.ch](container-cyberweek.ch)